VigneshVeerasamy/sessionsamplerepo/README.md

 This gives the root branch name as **main**
 - `git add origin repourl`
 This adds the cloud url to the local git repo to push the commits.
+- `git status`
+This is used get the current status of current git repo in working directory.

 ### note:
 we can keep any name to branch.